 Debi’s Flamin’ Hot Sauce

 Let’s talk a little about chiles.
 Chiles add flavor and heat to anything you put them in.
 And, depending on which chile you choose, you can get different flavors and different levels of heat.
-Take a look here for a chart on the heat levels of lots of chiles.

 Now, the only way I can think of to explain the different flavors of chiles will make me sound like I’m using wine snob talk, but that’s the only way I can think of to explain, so please forgive me.

 I think most people agree that the flavor of a chipotle is smokey and rich.
 But, how do you describe a jalapeno?
 To me, a jalapeno has a metallic flavor, one that isn’t pleasant to my palate.
 Wasabi has a biting, chemical lemony flavor, as does horseradish.
 But, some chiles have a fruity flavor.
 Habanero chiles, although super spicy, have that lovely fruity flavor.
 So do aji chiles.
 The aji chile is full of sweet fruity flavor with a strong heat level, and it’s one of my favorites because of its flavor.

 The aji chile is a South American hot chile pepper.
 I keep a bag of red aji chile peppers in my freezer.
 I buy these bags from a Mexican market that’s pretty close to my house.
 Now, if you can’t find or grow aji chiles, I’d recommend using a Habanero for the fruity flavor it has.
 And, if you can’t find or don’t want to buy that, try a red jalapeno (which, once they’ve matured to the red stage, they’re sweeter than the green ones).